LiterallyTheOne/deep-learning-with-keras/docs/8-fine-tuning/index.md

 In the previous tutorials, we learned about **transfer learning** and how to use the advantage of a pre-trained model on our dataset.
 In this Tutorial, we learn about how to apply fine-tuning and see the results.
-Also, we introduce how to use other platforms like [Kaggle models](https://www.kaggle.com/models/) to access to new models.
+Also, we explain the concepts of **Underfitting** and **Overfitting** and how to solve them.
+Finally, we make more classification layer more generalized.

 ## Fine-tuning